Business Analysis Definition - Invensis Learning

 Difference Between a Business Analyst and a Data Analyst

-A business analyst’s responsibilities depend on the industry standards, and the main objective includes analyzing and deriving relevant solutions from data to meet business requirements.
+A business analyst’s responsibilities depend on industry standards, and the main objective includes analyzing and deriving relevant solutions from data to meet business requirements.
 On the other side, data analysts help companies by analyzing data and using that data to perform proper actions to present value to the business stakeholders.
 Data analysts also indulge themselves in providing competitive analysis or in identifying business or marketing trends.

 Difference Between a Business Analysis and Data Analytics